These questions and answers might help you decide which resources to use when researching your family history.

 4. Do you hold census records?

-Although we do hold a copy of the 1881 Census, NLS is not the main source for census records in Scotland.
+The National Library is not the main source for census records in Scotland.
 See the census records page for further details.

 5. How much can I research on your website?